Bob's Blog

 However, AGI would require mathematics that doesn't exist to model biology that we don't understand to implement functionality that no one can define.

-Then there's their belief that very soon people will be able to somehow upload their consciousness into a computer, and that consciousness will then live forever as a process running endlessly on some God-like computing platform.
+Then there's their belief that people will very soon be able to somehow upload their consciousness into a computer, and then that consciousness will live forever as a process running endlessly on some God-like computing platform.

 That in turn has led this overlapping collection of movements to conclude that the current human population of a little over 8 billion people will be dwarfed by a successor society of at least trillions of computer processes.
 And according to Rationalist / Effective Altruist / Transhumanist / TESCREAL / etc belief, those processes will be sentient beings, individual consciousnesses, immortal as long as the supporting technology keeps running.
 And, because of their immortality and greater (computational) abilities, these beliefs hold that the running computer programs are more deserving of "life" than messy mortal humans.

 The God-like computing platform, cryonics, transfers of human consciousness out of a body and into a computer, and other components of these ketamine-fueled nightmares aren't possible given the restrictions of neurology, biochemistry, thermodynamics, and other rules about the way the universe works.
-The enthusiasts' response is that their super AI will figure out how to get around the laws of thermodynamics and other inconvenient limitations.
+The enthusiasts' response is that their super AI will figure out how to get around the laws of thermodynamics and other inconveniently unavoidable limitations.

 It's all magical thinking.

-Oh, and many of the billionaires and Silicon Valley leaders and the Rationalist / Effective Altruist / Transhumanist / TESCREAL / etc communities are really into "scientific racism", which is not at all scientific but it is a strong and explicit form of racism.
+Oh, and many of the billionaires and Silicon Valley leaders and the Rationalist / Effective Altruist / Transhumanist / TESCREAL / etc communities are really into "scientific racism", which is not at all scientific but it certainly is a strong and explicit form of racism.
 They're not just lunatics planning to have their heads cut off and frozen, they're Nazi lunatics.
 Hitler on Ice, if you will.

 Some Background